 "It's been taken."

-"Who took it?" asked Namine, when Xion did not elaborate.
+"By whom?" asked Namine, when Xion did not elaborate.

 "The crows," she sighed sadly.
 "And you won't get it back from them easily.
 They're very possessive of their treasure."